-An exclusive right to sell listing agreement contains a clause that entitles the real estate broker to a commission after the listing expires or is canceled.
-This applies only in the event a buyer who was introduced to the property by the listing broker during the term of the listing later purchases the property after the listing has been withdrawn or expired.
+An exclusive right-to-sell listing agreement includes a clause that entitles the real estate broker to a commission after the listing expires or is canceled.
+The clause applies only in the event that a buyer who was introduced to the property by the listing broker later purchases the property after the listing has been withdrawn or expired.

-Safety Clause Explained
+The Safety Clause Explained

-The safety clause sometimes referred to as an extender clause, protects the broker from collusion between sellers and buyers to save the seller the cost of real estate commission.
+The safety clause is sometimes referred to as an extender clause because it protects the broker from collusion between sellers and buyers to save the seller the cost of real estate commission.

-Safety Protection Clause Example
+A Safety Protection Clause Example